tlagaly/lawnsync-app/deployment.md

 If you encounter any issues:

 1. Check Vercel deployment logs for build errors
-2. Verify environment variables are correctly set
+2. Verify environment variables are correctly set:
+   - Names must be in UPPERCASE
+   - Values must match your local .env file
 3. Check if database migrations were successful
 4. Verify CSS processing by inspecting network tab for CSS files
 5. Check browser console for any JavaScript errors